dansdom/D3-Builder/README.md

 4. optimise the jQuery selectors. atm they are like a big pile of shit.

-6. start hooking up the 'upload file' option - started, but need to change the plugins to accept the data object

 10. lots of work to implement the 'theme' options

 11. Let users create and save their own colour schemes? maybe save a seperate cookie for each scheme, and then go check them?
 I'll explore this a little later